Ngx-Workshop/.github/profile/README.md

 This organization is dedicated to building a modular, scalable, and educational platform for full-stack web development.
 Our goal is to empower developers with a hands-on ecosystem that combines Angular micro-frontends, NestJS microservices, MongoDB, and Nginx into a cohesive architecture.

+Ngx-Workshop is a **modern, modular, and gamified development ecosystem**.
+It provides developers with a consistent, scalable way to build micro-frontends and microservices while contributing to an ambitious platform for learning web development.

+Let's create some tech debt together!

 ### Philosophy
 The Ngx-Workshop organization is not just about building apps.
 It’s about:
 - Teaching through doing.
-- Creating modular ecosystems that scale.
+- Creating a real-world architecture that developers can learn from.
-- Empowering developers to grow while contributing.

----

-## Summary

-Ngx-Workshop is a **modern, modular, and gamified development ecosystem**.
-It provides developers with a consistent, scalable way to build micro-frontends and microservices while contributing to an ambitious platform for learning web development.

-Let's build something awesome together 🚀
+- Focusing on practical skills over theoretical knowledge.

 ## Overview